Jumner/obsidian/Calculus/Vectors/Unit 3/Equations of Planes.md

 2. Clean up the numbers
 3. Use **2** equations to solve for **s** and **t**
 4. Test values with **Third**
-> If this fails, the line is on on the plane
+> If this fails, the line is not on the plane

 ## With 2 Lines that are Parallel
 ---